Hydration is the cornerstone of success for triathletes.

 Sweating during a triathlon results in a significant loss of electrolytes, and if not replenished, it can lead to muscle cramps and other problems.

-In addition to sports drinks, consider eating real foods that are rich in electrolytes.
+In addition to sports drinks, consider eating real foods that are rich in electrolytes rather than eating sports nutrition.

 Bananas, nuts, and some energy gels can provide you with the nutrients you need.